PHIKOPP/joule-challenge-service/README.md

 **More Tests and Use cases**

-For more tests see.
-Included are controller-tests, api-tests with happy path, edge, and failure cases. `src\test\java\pkopp\digital_assistant_service`
+For more tests see `src\test\java\pkopp\digital_assistant_service` Included are controller-tests, api-tests with happy path, edge, and failure cases.
 # Design Decisions

 1. Technology Stack